learn-co-curriculum/has-many-through-forms-rails-labs/README.md

 1. Construct a bi-directional has many through.
 2. Identify the join model in a has many through.
 3. Construct a nested params hash with data about the primary object and a has many through association.
-4. Use the conventional key names for associated data (assoication_attributes).
+4. Use the conventional key names for associated data (association_attributes).
 5. Name form inputs correctly to create a nested params hash with has many through association data.
 6. Define a conventional association writer for the primary model to properly instantiated associations based on the nested params association data.
 7. Define a custom association writer for the primary model to properly instantiated associations with custom logic (like unique by name) on the nested params association data.